OneTrick475/TicTacToe/README.md

 # TicTacToe with AI

-For both players you can chose ai or player
+For both players you can chose ai or player.
-AI uses the minimax algorithm
+AI uses the minimax algorithm.